stakater/mto-docs/content/learn/mto-vs-hypershift.md

 ### Choose MTO when

-- Tenants are teams, departments or customers inside one trust boundary
+- Tenants do not need their own API server — including external customers reached through a product layer
 - Infrastructure efficiency matters
 - The requirement is governance, standardization and cost accountability
 - You want one cluster to operate rather than a fleet